 From the O.R. to the Oval Office- 3 Docs Who Ran

-Anyone who is following the United States Presidential campaign knows it has become one of the most unexpected, unpredictable, and contentious races in history.
-And so far the candidates are only vying for their parties’ nominations.
+The 2016 United States Presidential campaign was one of the most unexpected, unpredictable, and contentious races in history, starting with the individual parties.

 U.S. Constitution Requirements for a Presidential Candidate: